 Chevron's photovoltaic projects at Questa, New Mexico, and in the San Joaquin Valley, California, continue to test and evaluate solar technologies.
 The installation at Questa, for example, uses lenses to focus sunlight onto three-layer solar cells.
 Together these projects have produced 6.8 million kilowatt-hours of renewable energy from their inception through the end of 2012.

-Our unique solar-to-steam demonstration project, launched in 2011 by Chevron Technology Ventures in Coalinga, California, will help us learn how solar technologies can be used to enhance oil recovery.
+Our unique solar-to-steam demonstration project, launched in 2011 by Chevron Technology Ventures in Coalinga, California, is helping us learn how solar technologies can be used to enhance oil recovery.
 More than 7,600 mirrors direct the sun's energy onto a boiler to generate steam.
 The steam is injected into wells to enable the flow of oil.
 Through the end of 2012, the demonstration has produced 460,000 barrels of steam.
 The project will help determine whether solar thermal technology is viable to deploy in commercial-scale projects at other Chevron facilities.

 Project Brightfield, a demonstration of next-generation solar energy technologies in Bakersfield, California, is evaluating seven emerging photovoltaic technologies to help determine the potential application of renewable power at other company-owned facilities.
 The project currently operates on the site of a former Chevron refinery.